 When modders enter the picture, the situation becomes even more complex.
 Modders make alterations to circuitry, swap out old parts for new, and frequently add entirely new, custom circuitry to consumer hardware for a whole range of reasons.
 And there is very little research into how and why they perform these modifications.

-In a similar vein to Kirschenbaum, Siegfried Zeilinski argues in [… After the Media] that, when studying material media artifacts, we require “a philology as exact as possible of nonperfect precise things” (226).
-This approach seems ideally suited to describe the modded consoles in the Depot.
+In a similar vein to Kirschenbaum, Siegfried Zeilinski argues in [… After the Media] that, when studying the bewildering proliferation of material media artifacts, we require “a philology as exact as possible of nonperfect precise things” (226).
+If we replace philology’s search for a lost origin of some sort with something like the relative beginnings and ongoing proliferation in a Foucauldian genealogy, this exacting nature of this approach seems ideally suited to describe the modded consoles in the Depot.
 From our perspective, this enterprise would have to involve careful documentation of at least the following:

 - the material technologies that serve as the occasions for modification, along with an account of the circumstances of their production, circulation, consumption and afterlife